varungujarathi9/video-party-client/README.md

 - [ ] send video file metadata to server
 - [ ] window at center of screen
 - [ ] Add icons to buttons & labels
+- [ ] Use os.pardir to remember last dir in browse file
+- [ ] Display all members in waiting room